Our Process

 Chicago style is a citation style used in the humanities and social sciences, such as history, art, and anthropology.
 It has two variations: the Notes and Bibliography system and the Author-Date system.
 The Notes and Bibliography system is commonly used in literature, history, and the arts, while the Author-Date system is used in the social sciences.

 The Chicago citation style requires that sources are cited in two places: within the text (in-text citation) and in a reference list at the end of the paper.
 In-text citations are usually placed in footnotes or endnotes and refer the reader to a specific source in the reference list.
-The reference list is an alphabetical list of all sources cited in the paper, with full publication information.
+The reference list is an alphabetical list of all sources cited in the paper, with complete publication information.

-How to Cite In-Text in Chicago Citation Style:
+How to Cite In-Text in Chicago Citation Style

 In the Notes and Bibliography system, in-text citations are usually placed in footnotes or endnotes.
 The first time a source is cited, the full citation is provided, including the author’s name, title of the source, publication information, and page number(s).
 For example:

-^2 Smith, Importance of Citation Styles, 30.
+Joseph, Importance of Citation Styles, 30.

 In the Author-Date system, in-text citations are placed in parentheses within the body of the paper, usually including the author’s last name, year of publication, and page number(s).
 For example:

-(Smith 2021, 25)
+(Joseph 2021, 25)

-(Smith, Johnson, and Lee 2021, 25) or (Smith et al. 2021, 25)
+(Joseph, Johnson, and Lee 2021, 25) or (Joseph et al. 2021, 25)

-How to Cite Sources in the Reference List in Chicago Citation Style:
+How to Cite Sources in the Reference List in Chicago Citation Style

 The reference list in Chicago style should be organized alphabetically by the author’s last name.
 Each entry should include the following information: